Subscription funding charge towards NCAPOP

-Since 2012-13, Trusts have been responsible for funding a proportion of the NCAPOP costs through a process known as Subscription Funding.
+NHS Trusts are responsible for funding a proportion of the NCAPOP costs through a process known as Subscription Funding.
 Each financial year NHS England publishes a Gateway letter detailing the amount to be paid by NHS Trusts and NHS Foundation Trusts to the Healthcare Quality Improvement Partnership (HQIP) as part of this charge.

 Further information about the subscription funding charge is available in the frequently asked questions below.
 Further information on Trust requirements in relation to the NCAPOP is available on the HQIP Quality Accounts webpage.

 For any queries relating to the subscription charge, please contact HQIP at [email protected].

 FAQs for subscription funding of national clinical audits

 - How much is the subscription funding charge?